 Give now.
 Ask questions later.
 The problem is, a lot of us don't ask questions later.
 We give, assuming "they" get.
 But sometimes "they" don't.

 But entrusting our government to do the same is quite another issue.
 Yet our government also feels compelled to give much and not check back to see whether it is getting much.

-Nearly $62 billion dollars has been committed to Katrina relief efforts.
+Nearly $62 billion dollars has been committed to Katrina (search) relief efforts.
 That's a lot of dough: about 700 bucks for every man woman and child in this country.

 I don't fault Uncle Sam's kind intentions.
 I do fault his results.

 The landscape is littered with failed social programs that did more to help the bureaucrats who pushed them than the desperate folks who needed them.